kareena05/Demo/README.md

 *-User can view comments,who commented,when*

 *-Tweets of followers with number of likes, number of  comments, all the comments on the tweet with who commented and when*

+# Day 15

+*Started with MVC*

+*-Architecture and folder structure of mvc project*

+*-created database and model code first approach*

+*-basic controller with get method*

+*-bootstrap themes and icons added in view*

 >>>>>>> 0fd8802b5946b2bfcb78e2454c33177714a2d80b